flub78/multitenant/doc/testing.md

         $response = $this->followingRedirects()->get ( '/login' );

-### Dusks tests

-Brownser controlled tests for end to end testing.
+### Integration end to end tests

-Two kinds:

-1. Integration end to end tests.
+They are browser controlled end to end dusk tests.

 They have access to the database and can check the database status after action.
 They are stored in tests/Browser/Central and tests/Browser/Tenants.

-1. Deployment tests.
+### Installation or deployment tests.

+They are browser controlled end to end dusk tests.

 They are deployed on an external server.
 The test environment has the same access than a regular user (no access to the database).
-They can be used to check installation before production.
+Some of the tests are installation or deployment tests, they check that the system can be installed or deployed smoothly.
 They are stored in tests/Browser/Deployment.

-Avoiding duplication.
-Things that require the database or local storage access should be tested as integration End to End tests.
-Things that do not are black box tests.
-The goal of the tests is to warn the developers that something wrong is happening.
-We want these warning to happen as soon as possible.
-So we have unit tests to be able to test classes before that all of them are available.
-We have feature tests that we can run before the application is deployed.
+### Live system tests.

+They are browser controlled end to end dusk tests.

+They can be executed on a live system that contains production data.
+The production data are not modified by the tests and the data created by the tests are deleted when the tests are over.
+They are full black box tests.
+There only accepted impact on the production system is the impact on performance as they can generate more load on the system.

+Avoid duplication.
+Integration tests are not fully black box because they can access the database directly to check the result of a test action.
+It makes the tests simpler but most of this information can also be extracted from the API REST interfaces and from the GUI.
+For example extracting the number of element in a table can usually be extracted from the GUI.

+It is appealing to develop a test library to extract these information and move most of the testing from integration to live system tests.
+The pre-production tests test exactly the same thing, they are just a little more fragile and complex because they rely on additional library layers to extract information.
+They may also be slower.

+It is relatively obvious that end to end integration test can be considered as a development step of pre-deployment tests.
+Should they remain as entities of their own ? or should they be transformed into fully black box pre-production tests ?

+If the speed difference is low, it makes sense to avoid duplication.
+If end to end integration tests are much faster than fully black box tests, it makes sense to keep them as preliminary tests.
+In this case it could also be convenient to develop a test layer to access the database and implement it either with direct database accesses or through more complex GUI or API interactions.
+In this case it would be possible to run the exact same tests scenarios on the two contexts.

 ### Performance test (todo).